bcit-ltc/course-workload-estimator/README.md

 # Course Workload Estimator

-Course Workload Estimator - a time calculator for instructors to estimate how many hours of work students might be expected to spend on a course.
+A time calculator for instructors to estimate how many hours of work students might be expected to spend on a course.

 ## Development